-As of December 31, 2017, we had 14 full-time employees managing our intellectual property, our asset acquisitions, operations and other corporate activities as well as providing for certain essential reporting and management functions of a public company.
-In addition, we have 15 full-time employees at our operating subsidiary, Noden, who manage Noden's business and operations, and 58 full-time employees at our operating subsidiary, LENSAR, who manage LENSAR's business and operations.
-Geographically, 76 employees were based in the United States and 11 employees were based in Europe.
+As of December 31, 2018, we had 18 full-time employees managing our intellectual property, acquisitions, operations and other corporate activities, including providing management oversight, accounting, legal and tax support and administrative assistance to our subsidiaries, as well as performing certain essential functions of a public company.
+In addition, we had 87 full-time employees at our operating subsidiaries, Noden and LENSAR, who manage the subsidiaries' businesses and operations.
+Geographically, 86 employees were based in the United States and 19 employees were located internationally.
 None of our employees are covered by a collective bargaining agreement, and we consider our relationship with our employees to be good.